rtoal/plang-glossary/README.md

 A property that belongs to a class, rather than to the instances of the class.
 Sometimes known as a **static field** or **static property**.

 ### Closure
-A block or function with free variables that get their values from the environment in which the block or function is defined.
+Generally, a block or function with free variables that get their values from the environment in which the block or function is defined.
+(In Swift, the term is used for any block or function, regardless of whether it has free variables or not.)

 ### Code Point
 The unique, nonnegative integer value assigned to a character in a character set.